 What you need to know:

 Printable applications will be available on our website only during our open recruitment period.
 Up to 6 letters of reference may be submitted with your application.
-Hard copy, original documents must be delivered to our office by the deadline.
+Documents must be delivered to our office by the deadline.
 Candidates are reviewed by a special Commissioner Nominating Committee and referred to the Presiding Judge of the Superior Court.
 The Presiding Judge will make the final appointment(s).
 The Court may also create a list of qualified applicants from which vacancies may be filled prior to the next announcement and recruitment.
 Applicants not selected will need to re-apply for each recruitment in order to receive consideration.

 Candidates for this position must be a United States citizen, a duly licensed member of the State Bar of Arizona, and a resident of the State of Arizona, for a period of not less than five years immediately preceding his or her appointment.
 Applicants need not be a resident at the time of their application, however, under A.R.S.
 12-211 (B) must be a resident of Maricopa County when appointed.